 Selected International Scholars will receive awards beginning at $5,000 per year up to $20,000 per year.

 In addition to the many generous scholarships already offered through Wofford’s Office of Financial Aid, the Department of Theatre and Studio Art are excited to offer the Rosalind Sallenger Richardson Fine Arts Scholarship, the largest scholarship our department has had the honor of awarding to incoming students.
 Each year the theatre and studio art department rotate in awarding one student this prestigious $15,000 a year scholarship.
-For the class of 2021, the department of Art and Art History will be presenting the Rosalind Sallenger Richardson Fine Arts Scholarship.
-The scholarship will return to the theatre department for the class of 2022.
+For the class of 2022, the Theatre department will be presenting the Rosalind Sallenger Richardson Fine Arts Scholarship.
+The scholarship will return to the department of Art and Art History for the class of 2023.
 For details, view the submission requirements.
 This scholarship is designed both to recognize the work of serious theatre and studio art artists and to facilitate their continued artistic and academic growth throughout their Wofford careers.
 Preference in selection of recipients is given to those pursuing degrees or concentrations in the performing or visual arts.
 The scholarship may be used for study abroad as long as the program focus is in the performing or visual arts.

 The Richardson Family Scholarship is the highest honor awarded to an entering first-year student at Wofford.
 This scholarship is awarded through the Wofford Scholars Program and includes an additional on-campus interview with college representatives and the Richardson family.